martindisch/Connect-Box-WiFi/README.md

 the executable that you need to download in the geckodriver section is going to be the one for your computer's CPU architecture instead of the ARM one.

-Currently only the underlying script is done (so no web application really), but the plan is to implement a nice on/off switch using Flask.

 ## Installation
 ### Firefox
 We're going to use Firefox as a browser, because the Chrome webdriver is